 Content creators have a lot on their plate.

-Bloggers, YouTubers, podcasters… Without help, they would drown themselves with all the things they have to do from creating the content itself to marketing.
+Bloggers, YouTubers, podcasters… Without help, they would drown themselves in all the things they have to do from creating the content itself to marketing.

 Some of the tasks that they outsource include:

 - Writing and posting social media snippets